Minestom/minestom.net/docs/feature/player-capabilities.md

 Sidebar#setLine(int /* index, 0 at the top */, Component /* content */);
 ```

+How a line's score is displayed can be customized per index with `Sidebar#setNumberFormat(int, NumberFormat)`; formats are kept across `update` calls.
 Showing a sidebar to a player replaces whatever they previously had in the sidebar slot, and viewers are removed automatically when they disconnect.

 ### Objectives